Population Genetics: the Hardy-Weinberg Principle

 Measuring Evolutionary Change: the Hardy-Weinberg Equilibrium Principle

 How would a researcher know if selection or drift or even mutation were altering the allele frequencies for population?
 In other words, can we use the mechanisms of evolution to detect evolution happening in real populations?
-To do that we’d need a null expectation or a baseline against which to measure change.
+To do that we’d need a null expectation or a baseline against which to measure change, a baseline in which no evolution at all can occur.
 We call that baseline the Hardy-Weinberg equilibrium (HWE).
 Remember that the modern definition of evolution is a change in the allele frequencies in a population.
 To calculate what the alleles frequencies (p and q in the example below) should be in the absence of any evolution, we need to assume that the population is undergoing no selection, no mutation, no drift, no gene flow, and that individuals are selecting mates at random.

 • frequency of Yy = 2pq

-If the population is in Hardy-Weinberg equilibrium, two things will be true:
+To use the outcome of these equations to determine if a population is in Hardy-Weinberg equilibrium, two things will be true:

 1. allele frequencies will not change from one generation to the next (recall our definition of biological evolution), and